Telekors/Gnmap-Parser-Checker/README.md

 # Gnmap-Parser-Checker

 ## About
 This is a simple script designed to be used alongside [jasonjfranks] Gnmap-Parser.sh script `https://github.com/jasonjfrank/gnmap-parser`.
-This script will check to see if shodan sees any hosts in your scope have open ports that you might have missed during your nmap enumeration.
+This script will check to see if shodan sees any hosts in your scope that have open ports that you might have missed during your nmap enumeration.

 ## Install
 1. Clone into directory: `https://github.com/Telekors/Gnmap-Parser-Checker.git`